-To uninstall a server instance, run the uninstall tool in one of the following modes: graphical user interface (GUI) mode, interactive command-line, or non-interactive command-line mode.
+To uninstall a server instance, run the setup tool in one of the following modes: interactive command-line, or non-interactive command-line mode.

-- Graphical User Interface (GUI) Mode.
-Used primarily for evaluation purposes.
-GUI mode launches a Java-based graphical setup tool that enables you to uninstall the Data Store.
-If a graphical environment is not available, then uninstall will fall back to the interactive command-line mode. - Interactive Command-Line Mode.
+- Interactive Command-Line Mode.
 Interactive command-line mode is a text-based interface that prompts the user for input.
 You can start the command using the bin/uninstall command with the --cli option.
 The utility prompts you for input if more data is required. - Non-Interactive Command-Line Mode.
 Non-interactive mode suppresses progress information from being written to standard output during processing, except for fatal errors.
 This mode is convenient for scripting and is invoked using the bin/uninstall command with the --no-prompt option.